tubic/Nmix/README.md

 If you use Nmix or our proposed datasets in your research, please consider citing our paper:

-> Geng Y, Lai F, Luo H*, Gao F*.
-Nmix: A hybrid deep learning model for precise prediction of 2'-O-methylation sites based on multi-feature fusion and ensemble learning.
-2024.
+> Geng, Y.-Q., Lai, F.-L., Luo, H., & Gao, F. (2024).
+Nmix: A hybrid deep learning model for precise prediction of 2’-O-methylation sites based on multi-feature fusion and ensemble learning. *Briefings in Bioinformatics*, 25(6), bbae601. https://doi.org/10.1093/bib/bbae601

 # Contact